 Ellis Square is the city’s most exciting square, right next to the restaurant- and shop-filled City Market.
 It boasts a water fountain, shaded tables, a life-size chess set and rentable CAT bikes.
 Located at Barnard and St. Julian streets.

 On the west side of City Market is Franklin Square, right in the middle of the downtown bustle.
 It’s surrounded by some of the liveliest night scenes in the city, with several bars just west on Congress Street.
 Located at Montgomery and St. Julian streets.

 Whether you want to sit on a bench in the park or bring a blanket for a picnic, Greene Square is a great spot to do so.
 Located at Houston and President streets.

 Johnson Square, the oldest and largest square in Savannah, is surrounded by some of the most magnificent buildings downtown, including City Hall, the Christ Episcopal Church and several large banks.
 Located at Bull and St. Julian streets.

 Lafayette Square is home to the ornate Cathedral of St. John the Baptist, which has the highest twin steeples in all of downtown, designed by architect Francis Baldwin.
 Located at Abercorn and Macon streets.

 You won’t find Liberty Square if you go looking for it, because it was paved over in construction of the Chatham County Courthouse and the Robbie Robinson Parking Garage.
 This square, which was laid out in 1799, used to be located at the intersection of Montgomery and West President Street.

 There’s a plethora of history, and even some rumored hauntings, in and around the Madison Square, as well as a great selection of restaurants and shops.
-Named for U.S. President James Madison, this square features vintage cannons from the old Savannah Armory.
+Named after U.S. President James Madison, this square features vintage cannons from the old Savannah Armory.
 Located at Bull and Macon streets.